mojtaba-amiri/Elinium.Util/readme.md

 # Android Utility

+## Note
-## Note: I have not finalized the code in dev branch since it needs cleaning, but EActivity, EFragment and ETabbedActivity are good enough to use.
+I have not finalized the code in dev branch since it needs cleaning, but EActivity, EFragment and ETabbedActivity are being used in a real app and so far seem really handy.

 This is one small project to put some useful classes and tools and share it with others.
 Right now it includes: